tarstutorials/vrsensorint/docs/_sources/content/m1/unity_orientation.rst.txt

 Section Review
 ------------------

 In this section, you were introduced to the basics of Unity.
 You learned how to create a new 2D project and get set up for mobile development.
-You practiced using the editor, and studied its four main pieces, the project window, inspector view, scene view and object hierarchy.
+You practiced using the editor, and studied its four main pieces: the project window, inspector view, scene view, and object hierarchy.
 Lastly, you became versed in some basic Unity techniques, and developed the skills necessary to move forward into more advanced techniques, which you will learn about in the next section.
 Keep up the hard work!

 ^^^^^^^^^^^^^^^^^^^^^^^
 Module Self-Assessment